-By Aaron Lee.
-Last Updated 23rd February 2021.
+By Olivia Adams.
+Last Updated 29th April 2021.
 Welcome to our guide where we will be providing free legal advice on crane accident claims.
 Throughout the duration of this guide, you will find free legal advice regarding the claims process.
 You will also gain a greater understanding of how a personal injury solicitor could offer to handle your claim under a No Win No Fee agreement.

 If you were involved in a crane accident and sustained injuries whether slight or catastrophic leaving your incapacitated and the incident was wholly or partly the fault of a third party, you could be entitled to file a personal injury claim for the pain, suffering, damages and out of pocket expenses you incurred through no fault of your own.